 Leo shook his head.
 “No. How long … do I have to stay here?”

-“It will take you weeks, maybe even months, of healing and physical therapy before you’re back on your feet,” Andy said apologetically.
+“It will take you weeks, maybe even months, of healing and physical therapy before you’re back on your feet,” Andy replied apologetically.
 “You need more tests to see if your hip will require surgery, which may extend your recovery time.”

 “How … how much will this all cost?
 I don’t have health insurance.
 I opened up The Coffee Nook under a year ago, and I haven’t been earning enough of a profit to afford any.”
 Leo began to feel another sense of panic as the infernal monitor next to him increased its beeping.